Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - CLEAR OUT ANY RESIN WITH IPA.
 - they should be tight.
 Some users report that grinding, cutting the screws all it to sit tighter, be careful.
 - re align and adjust the length of the printhead.
+- If you can't tighten down the build plate with the grub screw, Remove the four screws holding the ball joint in place and have a look inside there are 3 more screws and it may be that they are loose tighten them up again and off you go.

 ### Z Wobble / non random layer artifacts
 #### Symptoms